jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 > "*The crux of the issue is, I think, whether this whole game is worth the work: I am yet to hear about software distribution happening through LSB packages.
 There are only _8_ applications by 6 companies on the LSB certified applications list, of which only one is against LSB >= 4.
 Amongst the distributions, RHEL 7.0 is LSB4.1, and Oracle 6, RHEL 6.0 and Ubuntu 9.04 are LSB 4 [^59].*"

+### Lennart Poettering's thoughts on POSIX

+Lennart Poettering, the Red Hat engineer and leader of the systemd init system has some things to say about POSIX and his being a Red Hat employee seems to mirror Red Hat's position on the history of the Linux Filesystem.

+> "POSIX is really an encapsulation of some choices that various Unix systems made along the way, rather than a body of text that got standardized and then implemented.
+According to Poettering, Linux should use its position as "market leader" (in the market of free Unix-like operating systems) and try out some new things.
+If developers don't force themselves into the constraints of the POSIX API, they could develop some really innovative software, like systemd shows.
+When these new developments happen to turn out really interesting, other operating systems could eventually adopt them as well." [^53]

+> "Not having to care about portability has two big advantages: we can make maximum use of what the modern Linux kernel offers these days without headaches -- Linux is one of the most powerful kernels in existence, but many of its features have not been used by the previous solutions.
+And secondly, it greatly simplifies our code and makes it shorter: since we never need to abstract OS interfaces the amount of glue code is minimal, and hence what we gain is a smaller chance to create bugs, a smaller chance of confusing the reader of the code (hence better maintainability) and a smaller footprint." [^54]

+> "In fact, the way I see things the Linux API has been taking the role of the POSIX API and Linux is the focal point of all Free Software development.
+Due to that I can only recommend developers to try to hack with only Linux in mind and experience the freedom and the opportunities this offers you.
+So, get yourself a copy of The Linux Programming Interface, ignore everything it says about POSIX compatibility and hack away your amazing Linux software.
+It's quite relieving!" [^54]

 #### Linux Filesystem Standard Hierarchy

 The one useful thing that came out of the LSB is the __Filesystem Hierarchy Standard__, or *FHS* [^47][^61].
 This is a voluntary standard maintained by the [Linux Foundation](http://www.linuxfoundation.org/ "Linux Foundation") that includes a standard hierarchy of directories and optional directories that exists under the __root__ in a standard Linux distro.
 You should *memorize* each directory name and its general function [^63].